codeadamca/spike-motors/README.md

-# LEGO Spike Hub and the Motors
+# LEGO® Spike Hub and the Motors

 A Python snippet utilizing the LEGO Spike motors, [MicroPython](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/), and a variety of commands: `start()`, `stop()`, `run_for_seconds()`, and `run_for_rotations()`.